-Most incredible animal encounter: Orang-utans, Proboscis Monkeys and Hornbills in Borneo, Giant viper snake in Vietnam, Tarsiers on Bohol in the Philippines, Manta Rays in the Maldives and Elephants in Sri Lanka.
+Most incredible animal encounters: Orang-utans, Proboscis Monkeys, and Hornbills in Borneo, Giant viper snake in Vietnam, Tarsiers on Bohol in the Philippines, Manta Rays in the Maldives and Elephants in Sri Lanka.

 (First 6 months) yellow-eyed penguins in New Zealand; koalas and kangaroos in Australia; orang-utans in Sumatra; Komodo dragons in Indonesia; Giant Pandas in China.

 1 Year of Pure Adventure

 Our year has been jam-packed with some of the most incredible adventures on this planet and we haven’t even scratched the surface.
 If you’re interested in reading more about our adventures from the past year, have a look at the adventure option on the menu at the top of this page.
 For our top 10 adventures from our first year of long term travel, look no further: